edsonayllon/definitions-collection/README.md

 unidirectional | One way.
-bidirectional | Two way, usually in opposite directions. learning | The result of a process reached when behavior has changed.
+bidirectional | Two way, usually in opposite directions. learning | The result of a process reached when behavior has changed. permanence | Quality of lasting forever, or a very long time